NickAndreew/kafkaproj-play/README.md

 # Current Issues

  - [ ] Kafka Producer does not send the message - drops with 'org.apache.kafka.common.errors.TimeoutException',
- however, it can be a lack of resources on my personal PC, all 8 GB of RAM got occupied and some other programs on my laptop has hanged, Kafka Tool almost stopped responding, got very slow and didn't load data, so it might be just my local issue, and you might not experience these problems on a more powerful machine.
+ however, it can be a lack of resources on my personal PC, I don't know what it is yet, need more time debugging, all my 8 GB of RAM were occupied and some other programs been hanging, Kafka Tool almost stopped responding, got very slow and didn't load data, so it might be just my local issue, and you might not experience these problems on a more powerful machine, but it is less likely the case.
+ It should be something with Kafka/Docker Network configurations..

  - [ ] Database has not been tested yet but it should be working.